 Andrew’s miraculous recovery and unyielding effort in pushing himself to get better is serving as an inspiration for people all over the world.

 Treatment for Spinal Cord Injury

 Conventional medical knowledge says that paraplegia is incurable.
 With care and therapy simply aiming to keep the patients healthy and not returning their ability to walk, there has been very little hope for those who have suffered severe Spinal Cord Injury.
 However, Andrew, is the first to have made definite steps in overcoming this condition.

 After he underwent the Epidural Stimulation Surgery in Bangkok, Andrew quickly showed signs of improvement.
 Just a few days into his stay with Unique Access Medical, he was able to move his legs; a feat that was technically impossible according to his doctors just a few months prior.
-After the implantation of the stimulator, Andrew began a Rehabilitation Program in addition to Cellular Therapy.
+After the implantation of the stimulator, Andrew began a Rehabilitation Program.
 During this period, he continually made significant progress.
 Eventually, he was able to stand up with very little support.

 After several years and two return trips to Thailand, Andrew’s progress has been phenomenal.
 He can now stand almost unsupported for over an hour.
 He can also take assisted steps for 30 minutes at a time.
 His recovery is unprecedented.
 Because of this, Andrew serves as an inspiration for many patients with similar disabilities.
 His positive mindset and willingness to continually strive towards recovery has allowed him to accomplish something which was once considered impossible.